Enphase Energy (NASDAQ:ENPH) Price Target Cut to $43.00

-Enphase Energy (NASDAQ:ENPH) had its price target cut by equities research analysts at Craig Hallum from $54.00 to $43.00 in a report issued on Wednesday, The Fly reports.
-The firm presently has a “buy” rating on the semiconductor company’s stock.
-Craig Hallum’s price target points to a potential upside of 20.00% from the stock’s previous close.
+Enphase Energy (NASDAQ:ENPH) had its price objective lowered by Craig Hallum from $54.00 to $43.00 in a research report released on Wednesday morning, The Fly reports.
+The firm currently has a buy rating on the semiconductor company’s stock.

-ENPH has been the subject of a number of other reports.
-TheStreet upgraded shares of Enphase Energy from a “c+” rating to a “b” rating in a research note on Thursday, January 2nd.
-Barclays began coverage on shares of Enphase Energy in a report on Wednesday, March 25th.
-They set an “overweight” rating and a $67.00 price objective for the company.
-JPMorgan Chase & Co. dropped their price objective on shares of Enphase Energy from $51.00 to $49.00 and set an “overweight” rating for the company in a report on Friday, March 27th.
-Northland Securities reaffirmed a “buy” rating and set a $50.00 price objective on shares of Enphase Energy in a report on Wednesday, February 19th.
-Finally, ValuEngine downgraded shares of Enphase Energy from a “hold” rating to a “sell” rating in a report on Monday, March 30th.
-One investment analyst has rated the stock with a sell rating, three have given a hold rating, ten have given a buy rating and one has assigned a strong buy rating to the stock.
-The stock presently has a consensus rating of “Buy” and a consensus price target of $51.17.
+A number of other research analysts also recently issued reports on the company.
+TheStreet upgraded Enphase Energy from a c+ rating to a b rating in a research note on Thursday, January 2nd.
+B. Riley downgraded Enphase Energy from a buy rating to a neutral rating and raised their price target for the stock from $28.00 to $35.00 in a research note on Thursday, February 13th.
+BidaskClub upgraded Enphase Energy from a buy rating to a strong-buy rating in a research note on Wednesday, December 18th.
+Cowen lifted their target price on Enphase Energy from $45.00 to $49.00 and gave the company an outperform rating in a research note on Wednesday, February 19th.
+Finally, Barclays assumed coverage on Enphase Energy in a research note on Wednesday, March 25th.
+They issued an overweight rating and a $67.00 target price on the stock.
+One analyst has rated the stock with a sell rating, three have assigned a hold rating, ten have issued a buy rating and one has given a strong buy rating to the stock.
+The stock has an average rating of Buy and an average price target of $51.17.

 Enphase Energy, Inc, together with its subsidiaries, designs, develops, and sells home energy solutions for the solar photovoltaic industry in the United States and internationally.
 The company offers semiconductor-based microinverter that converts energy at the individual solar module level and combines with its proprietary networking and software technologies to provide energy monitoring and control services.